Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Set the video codec to h.264 to capture a movie for upload
 - Click the 'Record' button to begin recording a movie
 - Click the 'Stop' button to finish recording a movie
-- Locate the movie file on disk (if using auto load to the media bin, right-click on the file and use the 'Reveal in Finder' option)
+- Locate the movie file on disk (if using auto load to the media bin, right+click on the file and use the 'Reveal in Finder' option)
 - Upload file to youtube, vimeo, or social media site (if using Chrome you may need to change the file extension to .mp4 for some sites)
+4. Syphon / NDI® output
+- Switch back to VDMX, open the Workspace Inspector to the Plugins tab
+- Add a Syphon Output plugin and an NDI® Output plugin
+- Demonstrate receiving Syphon in the Simple Client demo app
+- Demonstrate receiving NDI – if possible on another computer
+- What is the difference between Syphon and NDI?
+When do we use one vs the other?
+- - Syphon is faster and higher quality, but only works between software on the same computer.
+NDI can be used over a local network.

 ### Exercises: